-On investment acquisition, the Management decides on its classification as that in held-to-maturity assets, held for the purpose of being traded, instruments at fair value through profit or loss or available-for-sale assets.
+Management examines annually the recoverability of the amounts included in accounts receivable, in classification of investments assets, held for the purpose of being traded, instruments at fair value through profit or loss or availablefor-sale assets.
 As far as held-to-maturity assets are concerned, the Management examines whether they are qualified under IAS 39 and in particular, the extent to which the group has intention and ability to hold them to maturity.
 The Group classifies assets as those held for the purpose of being traded in case they were acquired mainly to create short term profit.
 The classification of assets as instruments at fair value through profit or loss depends on the way the Management monitors the return on such investments.
-In case they are not classified as those held for the purpose of being traded but there are available and reliable fair values and the changes in fair values are included in profit and loss accounts of the Management, they are classified as instruments at fair value through profit or loss.
-All the other investments are classified as available-for-sale assets.
+In case they are not classified as those held for the purpose of being traded but there are available and reliable fair values and the changes in fair values are included in profit and loss accounts of the investments are classified as available-for-sale assets.